Album Review: "Human" By Tampa Florida Death Metal Band Called Death

 The songs that are on the album called Human

-- Flattening of Emotions
+- "Flattening of Emotions"

-- Together as One
+- "Together as One"

-- Lack of Comprehension
+- "Lack of Comprehension"

-- See Through Dreams
+- "See Through Dreams"

-- Cosmic Sea (instrumental)
+- "Cosmic Sea" (instrumental)

 Tampa Florida based death metal band called Death showed why they were one of the best bands in the genre in 1991 with the release of their 4th studio album called Human.
 The album features Paul Masvidal (guitars) and Sean Reinart (drums) from the band Cynic.
 Steve Digiorgio of the band Sadus plays the bass guitar.
 Chuck Schuldiner had one of the most audible voices in the death metal genre.
 The album addresses themes such as life, human nature, and the mysteries surrounding life.

-The next excellent song called Suicide Machine is about a person that is in pain and terminally ill and they want to die with dignity.
+The next excellent song called "Suicide Machine" is about a person that is in pain and terminally ill and they want to die with dignity.
 One of the most difficult decisions to make for a terminally ill person is whether to take them off of life support and have their life end or not.
+It is true that the ones who suffer have no voice.
+By this time in their history, the band Death shows their greatness because Schuldiner’s voice is audible enough and the songwriting is absolutely superb!
 Once again, terrific guitar work by Schuldiner is present leaving listeners like me in awe.
-Together as one is about how two people are different yet they are so similar as well.
+"Together as One" is about how two people are different yet they are so similar as well.
 They both have a heart, mind, and soul.
 That soul of ours contains a lot of our wisdom and intellect.
-Secret Face is a song about the fact that just because a person acts a certain way that does not mean that they are good enough to trust.
+"Secret Face" is a song about the fact that just because a person acts a certain way that does not mean that they are good enough to trust.
 There may be a social mask that they may wearing to absorb how they really are as a person on the inside.

-The song called See Through Dreams
+The song called "See Through Dreams"

-See Through Dreams is another outstanding song on the album filled with heavy riffing, melody, and the idea that out thoughts have lots of power.
+"See Through Dreams" is another outstanding song on the album filled with heavy riffing, melody, and the idea that out thoughts have lots of power.
 It is through these thoughts that actions are taken, events take place in our life and memories are formed and given this identity.
 Many of us take certain things for granted though we should not.
-The instrumental song Cosmic Sea has some electronic elements in it.
+The instrumental song "Cosmic Sea" has some electronic elements in it.
 Those of you that read my review of the album Cybergore by the band Avulsed will be familiar by what is meant by the term.
-The album ends with Vacant Planets, one of the best songs in the band’s history.
+The album ends with "Vacant Planets," one of the best songs in the band’s history.
 Human is a terrific album and one of the best in the whole genre of death metal.
 This writer gives this album a perfect 100 out of 100 points.
 Though I don’t usually do this, the album is deserving of that score because of the audible vocals, great heavy riffs, and sometimes Middle Eastern sounding and awesome lead guitar work.
 Chuck’s guitar mastery would continue on the 1993 album Individual Thought Patterns.
 Kudos to one of the best bands to ever come out of the United States!